DUNE potential for sub-GeV dark matter in proton beam dump mode: Thermal Relic Light Dark Matter and Dark Matter Portals:

 The lack of WIMP signatures at LHC (Large Hadron Collider) and other experiments diverted the attention from massive DM candidates to lower masses of DM candidates.
-This selection was inspired by the observetion of 511 keV $\gamma$ -ray line arising from the galactic centre with the help of SPI (SPectrometer INTEGRAL) spectrometer in the INTEGRAL (INTErnational Gamma-Ray Astrophysics Laboratory) space observatory \cite{43,44}.
-The selection of the MeV-scale dark matter regime was also inspired by many theoretical models i.e. supersymmetric (susy) model for DM, in which supersymmetric acts as an ingredient and unify the gravity with other forces to solve the invisible sector problem.
-The susy model for DM predicts the precise annihilation cross-section which can generate the correct thermal relic DM abundance \cite{50,51,52}.
+This selection was inspired by the observation of 511 keV $\gamma$ -ray line arising from the galactic center with the help of SPI (SPectrometer INTEGRAL) spectrometer in the INTEGRAL (INTErnational Gamma-Ray Astrophysics Laboratory) space observatory \cite{43,44}.
+It was also inspired by many theoretical models i.e. supersymmetric (susy) model of DM, in this supersymmetric model susy partner particle for each SM particle is included and by adding these particles the supersymmetric models attempt to address problems, which are beyond the purview of SM.
+The susy model for DM predicts the precise annihilation cross-section of DM which can generate the correct thermal relic DM abundance \cite{50,51,52}.
 One more relevant theoretical approach to detect sub-GeV DM is asymmetry DM (ADM) model.
 This ADM model relates the asymmetry of dark matter to the asymmetry of baryon.
-In the present universe, DM density is roughly five times of the SM baryon density \cite{38}.
-If production channel for creation of the dark matter density and baryonic density in the early universe densities is assumed to be the same then DM relic density can be naturally explained with the help of ADM model framework \cite{17,18,36,37}.
+In the present universe, DM density is approximately five times of the SM baryon density \cite{38}.
+If the production channel for the creation of the dark matter density and baryonic density in the early universe is assumed to be the same then DM relic density can be naturally explained with the help of ADM model framework \cite{17,18,36,37}.

 In an attempt to understand the universe, theoretical physicists have used different portals which establish a connection between the hidden sector and visible sector.
 Portals acts like a bridge between dark matter and ordinary matter and they exchange specific mediator between them.
-The hidden sector mediators can be scalar, pseudoscalar, vector or fermionic because the type of mediator resposible for the physics and depends on the mediator spin and parity.
-Lagrangian of different dominant portals with associated mediators are as follows \cite{84}:
+The hidden sector mediators can be scalar, pseudoscalar, vector or fermionic.
+The lagrangian of different dominant portals with associated mediators are as follows \cite{84}:

 Here, $\epsilon$ is kinetic mixing term, $F_{\mu\nu} = [\partial_{\mu}F_{\nu} - \partial_{\nu}F_{\mu}]$ is the SM hypercharge field strength tensor, $F_{D_{\mu\nu}} = [\partial_{\mu}\gamma_{D_{\nu}} - \partial_{\nu}\gamma_{D_{\mu}}$] is field strength of dark sector $U(1)_{D}$, $H$ is the SM Higgs doublet, $S$ is scalar singlet of new dark sector $U(1)_{D}$, $\lambda$ and $\mu$ are free parameters, $L$ is a lepton doublet, $i$ and $j$ are flavor indices, $N_{j}$ is right handed state for majorana mass term, $f_{a}$ is mass scale of pseudoscalar $a$ and $A_{\mu\nu}(\tilde{A}^{\mu\nu})$ is the (dual) field strength tensor of the SM photon field.